PaulieScanlon/test-neon-mcp-github-actions/README.md

 ## Getting Started

-This example uses both the Neon API and Anthropic API.
-You'll need API keys for both to run this Action.
+This repo requires a Neon API key and an Anthropic API key.

 ### Local Testing